entitysport/slate/source/index.html.md

 stats_type | array | an array of batting and bowling statistic type <a href="#stats-type-properties">see stats type properties</a>
 format | string | formats of matches stats | array | array of batsman, bowler, team statistic data <a href="#competition-stats">see Batting Stats properties</a>, <a href="#competition-bowling-stats">see Bowling Stats properties</a>, <a href="#competition-team-stats">see Team Stats properties</a>
+total_items | integer | total number of elements available
+total_pages | integer | total number of pages with data formats | array | an array of containing format strings

 <h3 id="competition-stats">Batting Stats Properties</h3>